FreakC-Foundation/FreakC/TUTORIAL.md

 What it did is simply just repace the macro with the command (of course), and `argv` in the string has been replaced by `1 2 3` which are now the arguments.

-You can also create a mutli-line macro like how I did with multi-line string from above.
+You can also create a mutli-line macro like how I did with multi-line string from above:

+	var[] macro_with_multi_commands=for %%i in (argv) do echo %%i!NL!echo Macro power %%i

-### True macro
+### FreakC's macro
 The Batch-style macro is the one being replaced in runtime.
 While it helps the program to run faster compared to calling functions, it's still kinda slow, so here comes the FreakC's true macro which is replaced during compile time:

 	:: A macro which prints out "Hello"